Vlachs: 13th century

-Pope Gregory IX wrote several letters to the Hungarian king, in which he talks about the conversion of the Cumans who lived in the southern part of Moldavia and eastern Wallachia regions of present-day Romania.
-In one of his letters he mentions the Vlachs, asking King Béla IV of Hungary to let them into his country: "for the sake of God, give refuge to those poor Vlachs who tried to escape from their Cuman rulers."
+Pope Gregory IX wrote several letters to the Hungarian royalty regarding the ecclesiastical organization of the Cuman Bishopric in regions of present-day Romania.
+In a letter from 1234, he addressed Prince Béla regarding the Vlachs (Walathi), who were bypassing local Catholic diocese to receive sacraments from Orthodox "pseudo-bishops."
+The Pope expressed particular concern that Catholic Hungarians and Germans were migrating into these areas and integrating with the Vlachs, forming "one people" and adopting their rites.
+To halt this, Gregory IX exhalted the Prince to "compel the said Vlachs to receive the bishop whom the Church granted them" and requested that Béla "assign to him sufficient and honorable revenues" from the taxes collected from the Vlach population.

 Giovanni da Pian del Carpine mentions in 1247, when returning from his mission to the Mongol Khan, a "Rus" prince by the name Olaha east of the Carpathian Mountains.
 Historians Victor Spinei and Nikolai Russev consider it a reference to a Vlach community of Orthodox faith.

 In 1247, Béla IV of Hungary gives the "Land of Severin" to the Knights Hospitallers with two polities (kenezatus of John and Farkas), except kenezatus of voivode Litovoi which was left to the Vlachs as they held it.
 The land of Hateg is excepted, while the voivodate of Seneslaus the king keeps for himself.

 In 1252 King Béla IV of Hungary, for his services in various foreign embassies, donates to Vince, Comes of the Szekler of Sebus, the land called Zek between the territory of the Vlachs of Kyrch, the Saxons of Barasu, and the Szeklers of Sebus, which once belonged to a Saxon estate called Fulkun, but has been uninhabited since the Mongol invasion.

 In 1256 King Béla IV of Hungary, upon the complaint of Archbishop Benedict of Esztergom, confirms the right of the archdiocese to tithes from mining wages and from animal taxes collected from the Szeklers and Vlachs to the king or anyone else, among the judicial, accommodation and taxation privileges of the archdiocese, with the exception of land rents from Saxons, but also from Vlachs from everywhere and from anywhere they came.

 King Ottokar II of Bohemia reports to Pope Alexander IV that about the defeated of King Béla IV of Hungary on 12 July 1260, on the border between Hungary and Austria, near the castle and town of Hemburg on the Moraua River.
 Among the people that fought in Béla's army Vlachs, called Walachorum, are named.

 In 1272, King Ladislaus donates the royal lands or villages of Budula and Tohou, also known as Olahteleky, to Simon's son, Nicholas of Brașov.